Machines • Money • Humanity

 • Prof. Kate Brooks

-Head, School Electrical Engineering, Computing and Mathematical Sciences
+Head, School of Electrical Engineering, Computing and Mathematical Sciences

 Curtin University